-Drilling into Europa would be the biggest engineering challenge.
-To show this, I’ll calculate the required energy to pierce Europa’s ice surface.
+Drilling into Europa would be a huge engineering challenge.
+To demonstrate, I’ll calculate the required energy to pierce Europa’s ice surface.

 Why look for life on Jupiter’s moon Europa?